ActiveBrainAtlas2/abakit/README.md

 ## Installation

 - `git clone` this repo.
-- `pip install -e .` in this directory to install in develop mode.
+- `pip install . --extra-index-url --trusted-host` in this directory to install in develop mode.

 ## Usage